philipfalkner/team-mustard-bot/README.md

 ## Configuring the bot

-Create a `secrets.json` file in the root with your bot token, like this:
+Create a `secrets.json` file in the same folder as `package.json` with your bot token, like this:

 ```json
 {